cameronabrams/pidibble/docs/source/usage.rst

 SURFACE AREA OF THE COMPLEX:  82270 ANGSTROM**2
 CHANGE IN SOLVENT FREE ENERGY:  81.0 KCAL/MOL

-The `header` for any transform subrecord in a type-350 REMARK is the list of chains to which all transform(s) are applied to generate this biological assembly.
+The ``header`` instance attribute for any transform subrecord in a type-350 REMARK is the list of chains to which all transform(s) are applied to generate this biological assembly.
 If we send that record to the accessory method ``get_symm_ops()``, we can get ``numpy.array()`` versions of any matrices:

 >>> from pidibble.pdbparse import get_symm_ops